 A long-standing election promise by President Trump, as well as many in GOP leadership in Congress, was to make filing annual tax returns easier.
 A significant talking point for much of 2016 and 2017 was to make a “postcard-sized” Form 1040.

 Much of this simplification was seen as being accomplished by the Tax Cuts and Jobs Act.
 The Act eliminated many deductions formerly available to individuals, while nearly doubling the amount of the standard deduction.
 However, these changes had only a minimal impact on the contents of the former Form 1040.
-Instead, the simplification of Form 1040 was accomplished at the IRS.
+Instead, the simplification of the 2018 1040 form was accomplished at the IRS.

 - itemize; or